 - The fabric performs close to its claims

-- Customer support responds clearly and promptly
+- Support responds clearly and replacement paths are workable

 - The price sits far above similar competitors